-Another monastery, Khawalung Monastery is a beautiful Tibetan monstery near Boudhanath stupa.
-It ws inaugrated by Trulshik Rinpoche and Shechen Rabjam Rinpoche in October 2005.
+Another monastery, Khawalung Monastery is a beautiful Tibetan monastery near Boudhanath stupa.
+It ws inaugurated by Trulshik Rinpoche and Shechen Rabjam Rinpoche in October 2005.
 The monastery has an elementary and a training school.
-Monks from various remote regions of Nepal and Tibet reside in the monstery.
+Monks from various remote regions of Nepal and Tibet reside in the monastery.
 Various exquisite Tibetan Buddhist wall paintings can be seen inside the monastery.

 The culture in the area remains very much Himalayan with a strong presence of Tibetans and Sherpas, and this can be evidenced by the number of restaurants selling various Tibetan delicacies like momos and thukpa among others.
 While traveling in the area, maroon clad Tibetan Buddhist monks and nuns that indicates you are getting close can be sighted quite ofter.
 Boudhanath remains a fascinating area with many Buddhist temples and strange characters.

-For More information - Drop mail: email@example.com or Submit Form:- Book Now
+For More information - Contact Us: firstname.lastname@example.org or Submit Form:- Book Now